 Phoenix Left Turn Accident Attorney

 Drivers making careless left-hand turns in front or on top of motorcycles is a significant problem for motorcyclists.
 These are common accidents that injure and kill thousands of motorcycle riders and passengers every year.
 You might never expect this type of collision to happen to you.
 If it does, however, know you’re not alone.
-The Phoenix left-turn accident lawyers at Begam Marks & Traulsen, P.A. can help you seek compensation for your injuries.
+The Phoenix accident lawyers at Begam Marks & Traulsen, P.A. can help you seek compensation for your injuries.
 Start with a free consultation at (602) 254-6071.

 What Is a Careless Left Turn?